 4.2 Debt is only a temporary source of finance, since loans and leases must be repaid, and this is therefore replaced over time by other financing, usually from revenue, which is known as minimum revenue provision (MRP).
-Alternatively, proceeds from selling capital assets (known as capital receipts) may be used to replace debt finance, although currently no capital receipts are assumed.
+Alternatively, proceeds from selling capital assets (known as capital receipts) may be used to replace debt finance.
+Planned MRP is set out below; no assumptions have been made here about capital receipts.